fractaldotbox/talks/w3dc-intro-eth-workshop/part1.md

 # Digital Asset

 ### NFT
-- on-chain token (ERC721/1155)
+- On-chain token (ERC721/1155 - Smart contract)
 - image usually on IPFS
-  - immutable
+  - Immutable
-- censorship resistant
+- Censorship resistant
 - Trustless royalties..can we?
   - Short ans: not on L1